rust-lang/book/second-edition/src/ch13-01-closures.md

 annotated closure definition.
 The third line removes the type annotations from the closure definition, and the fourth line removes the braces that are optional since the closure body only has one line.
-These are all valid definitions that will produce the same behavior when they're called.
+These are all valid definitions that will produce the same behavior when they’re called.

 <!--Below--I'm not sure I'm following, is the i8 type being inferred?
 It seems
 like we're annotating it. -->